Neleac/CLAIRvoyant-SDHacks2018/README.md

 ## The approach (with details)
 Our initial approach consisted of Neural net consisting LSTM with Conv2D layers, and Dropout and BatchNorm layers for regularization.

+In this case, we do not generate a validation dataset through validation split, as the network will benefit more from larger training data set, and will not benefit as much from testing loss/metric.

 ## Conclusion
 something to wrap up this project and how good it is blah blah